-There was high potential that the US Supreme Court’s ruling on this case may negate the Michigan Supreme Court ruling on this issue.
+There was the high potential that the US Supreme Court’s ruling on this case may negate the Michigan Supreme Court ruling on this issue.
 In 2005, Michigan ruled on Glass v Goeckel, which held that the public had the right to walk along the shores of Michigan’s Great Lakes shoreline on land below the ordinary high-water mark.
-This land is owned by the state and considered part of the lake bottom lands that are held in trust for citizens for Great Lakes beach access.
+This land is owned by the state and considered part of the lake bottomlands that are held in trust by citizens for Great Lakes beach access.

 Many Wanted the Case Thrown Out

 Indiana and many shoreline towns and groups have filed briefs stating that the Supreme Court should not take the case.
 The original plaintiffs, Bobbie and Donald Gunderson no longer own the beachfront property.
 The traditionally conservative Mackinac Center for Public Policy wants the high court to take on the case.
 The Mackinac Center holds the Michigan Supreme Court’s 2005 ruling was unclear and said there are several questions that the Supreme Court could help clarify.
 They hold that the public trust doctrine erodes property rights for beachfront owners.